Neuroscience: A Way to Understand How the Mind Acts

 The future of cognitive neuroscience: “The Human Brain Project”

 The Human Brain Project is a project funded by the European Union.
 It aims to build an infrastructure based on information and communication technologies (ICT).
 This infrastructure would provide scientists around the world with a database for the field of neuroscience.
-The goal is to develop 6 platforms based on ITC:
+The goal is to develop 6 platforms based on ICT:

 • Neuroinformatics will provide data from neuroscientific studies from all over the world.